-If you need to ensure your testimony will not incriminate you in any way, be sure to contact a lawyer on legal advice regarding your testimony, as the questions themselves may be considered self-incriminating.
+If you need to ensure your testimony will not incriminate you in any way, be sure to contact a lawyer for legal advice on your testimony, as the questions themselves may be considered self-incriminating.

 Can I Ignore or Refuse a Subpoena?

 Do not ignore a subpoena, even if the information the court is requesting is self-incriminating.
-If you find it necessary to file a motion to quash the request.
+If you find it necessary, you can file a motion to quash the request.
+A quash states that you’re denying the request until the court dismisses the motion, or you come to an agreement with the requesting party.
 Ask a lawyer to help you file a motion with the judge, and what qualifies for a quash.
-If for whatever reason you cannot make a court date to appear in person, you can give a written or recorded testimony.
+If, for whatever reason, you cannot make a court date to appear in person, you can give a written or recorded testimony.

-If there are other circumstances preventing you from testifying, you can call the DA’s office to speak with someone about your situation or call a lawyer to see what other options you have.
+If there are other circumstances preventing you from testifying, you can call the DA’s office to explain why you cannot make a court appearance.
+Ask to speak with someone about your situation, or call a lawyer to see what other options you have.